 Towards a contra-colonial science

 Research institutes in the Global South still have a long way ahead when compared with the Global North institutes regarding the number of publications (in terms of quantity), and different factors can explain this (including local conditions of research institutes in the Global South).
-However, in terms of quality, numerous examples of universities and research groups of excellence in the Global South are a reference in different areas of Ecology and Evolution (not to mention other regions of STEM), even struggling with reduced budgets and various forms of historical colonialism.
+However, in terms of quality, numerous examples of universities and research groups of excellence in the Global South are a reference in different areas of Ecology and Evolution (not to mention other areas of STEM), even struggling with reduced budgets and various forms of historical colonialism.
 Here we suggested three simple actions that can dramatically change the status quo of scientific knowledge.
 Recognizing intellectual colonialism practices is the first step, but not enough if scientific practitioners aim to build a truly inclusive environment and reduce inequalities.
 We can learn from the great Brazilian educator and philosopher Paulo Freire that praxis, i.e., “reflection and action upon the world in order to transform it,” is the only way toward a non-oppressive, inclusive, and diverse science.
 True changes in an oppressive system can only come from those who have been oppressed, but for this, the Global South needs to take a seat at the same table as the Global North already has.

+Figure legends

+Figure 1: Different aspects of academic recognition.
+At the top a map showing the number of times country names appeared in the article titles produced by each region.
+For all figures, we used data from the top 1000 articles in high-ranked Ecology and Evolution journals for each world region (see Data Availability at the end for a complete list of journals).
+World region was defined accordingly to the World Bank classification of the countries.
+Violin charts represent the rarefied values (based on 1000 sampled articles) of the number of times articles published in each region (Latin America, USA and Canada, East Asia, Europe, Sub-Saharan, and Middle Africa) were cited in articles published by authors affiliated with institutions in different countries (from 1945 to 2023).
+On the bottom right of each violin chart is the Pielou evenness index; the lower the value, the more biased towards a given country, citing the papers produced in a given region disproportionally.

+Positionality statement

+We acknowledge that the views, opinions, and suggestions presented here are not exhaustive in addressing the issue of colonial practices in the science of ecology and evolution.
+We are not free from bias in approaching this subject, particularly evident in the lack of gender equality and the exclusive representation of Brazilian researchers in this piece.
+Therefore, we recognize the limitations of our opinions.
+However, we believe that our suggestions are grounded in a body of evidence derived from secondary data and existing literature on the topic.
+As authors, we come from diverse contexts, training experiences (including those trained in the Global South and based in the Global South, trained in the Global North and based in the Global South, and trained in the Global South and based in the Global North), and career stages (ranging from early career to senior researchers).
+Despite our varied backgrounds, we collectively agree that the science of ecology and evolution must prioritize inclusivity and provide fair recognition to scientists from the Global South through actions.
+It is essential to address the structural problems rooted in colonial practices to achieve a comprehensive solution.

 Data availability